ChatterjeeAyan/UPNA/README.md

 The Python notebooks to reproduce the results are available at: /Temporal_Networks/*

+# Supplementary Material

-# Topological Shortcuts in DGL
+## Topological Shortcuts in DGL

-We compare the performance of GraphSAGE \cite{graphsage} with the traditional configuration model and observe that the deep model leverages topological shortcuts.
-Both models achieve similar AUROC over multiple benchmark datasets in DGL \cite{dgl}.
+We compare the performance of GraphSAGE [1] with the traditional configuration model and observe that the deep model leverages topological shortcuts.
+Both models achieve similar AUROC over multiple benchmark datasets in DGL.
 We use random edge split to create the train-validation-tests graphs.

 Datasets are available at: https://docs.dgl.ai/en/0.4.x/api/python/data.html